omarrayyann/MujocoAR/GUIDE.md

 # Simple Phone Pose Retrieval Setup (Teleop)

 This guide explains how to run MuJoCoAR for retrieving pose data directly from your iOS device without requiring MuJoCo.
-Follow the steps below to set it up and get started.
+Follow the steps below to set it up and get started in a few minutes.

 ---